dwalend/blog/_pending/2015-11-07-Easy-Parallel.md

       labelDigraph.innerNodes.to[ParSeq].flatMap(source => dijkstraSingleSource(labelDigraph, support)(source))
     }

 Making the edges collection parallel speeds up translating to the internal directed graph representation.
 The bigger benefit, running dijkstraSingleSource in parallel, comes from making the nodes parallel.
+This code is so simple I wrote it on the T on my way home from work.

 #Results on an EC2 R3

-I spun up an AWS EC2 R3 instance to benchmark on modern multicore hardware.
+I spun up an AWS EC2 r3.8xlarge instance to benchmark on modern multicore hardware.
 (A quick experiment on an AWS E2 C4 showed that the system was memory-bound.)
 That part was easy.
-Drawing nice graphs in D3 proved to be much more challenging.
+I spent a lot more time tweaking graphs in D3.

+TODO linear graph

+The right edge of this graph shows deviation from correct curves for Dijkstra's algorithm after 4096 nodes.
+I think that's the garbage collector coming in to play.
+The r3.8xlarge let me use 238 GB for the JVM, which ran on graphs with 16384 nodes before crashing with an out-of-memory error.
+You'll notice the curve for the Floyd-Warshall algorithm arcing up quickly from the lower left.
+(The Floyd-Warshall test didn't crash.
+As expected it was really slow so I stopped it once I had values for the smaller graphs.)
+I was expecting the parallel version of the algorithm to fill up memory faster than the serial version.
+I was pleasantly surprised that they failed at the same stage.
+The parallel version found shortest paths for 16384 nodes in just over 15 minutes, a 6X speedup over the serial version.

-TODO graphs
+TODO log/log graph

-As you can see, the crossover point where concurrency starts to pay off seems to be at about 100 nodes.
-I've also plotted the results of the Floyd-Warshall algorithm to compare with the cost of setting up and running Dijkstra's algorithm's structures.
-The Floyd-Warshall algorithm is better for graphs of less than ??? nodes.
+To examine what was happening in that lower left corner I plotted the results log/log.
+As you can see, the crossover point where concurrency starts to pay off seems to be at about 90 nodes (on a quiet 32-core r3.8xlarge - YMMV).
+The Floyd-Warshall algorithm was never better for graphs with 32 or more nodes.

 I had similar results for Brandes algorithm.

-TODO
+TODO Brandes graphs

+You can see the JVM garbage collector start to come into play at about 10000 nodes, but I was able to fit a graph with 16384 nodes on an EC2 r3.8xlarge, and find all shortest paths in just over 15 minutes, a 6X speed-up over non-parallel.
+Not bad for 15 minutes of effort with no regard for [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).

 #Try it out